waelhammoudeh/overpass-4-slackware/Guide/README-SETUP.md

 in your "getdiff.conf" file, if you are concerned about your password then set permission on the file - wherever your password is - to be readable only by "overpass" user.
 This is easier to do for "gediff.conf" file, but you get the idea.
 I do not do any of this, just FYI.

+**Area Auto Update**

+The same script used to initial area data is also used to keep it updated that script is the "op_area_update.sh".
+The script has a loop counter set to 100 iteration for area creation, I set this counter to 50 and run the script once a week.
+Keep in mind area data is being updated daily with "update_op_db.sh" using very small loop counter.
+Use the following crontab entry - as "overpass" user - to update area data once a week:

+@weekly ID=opAreaUpdate /usr/local/bin/op_area_update.sh 1> /dev/null

 Hint: '$ man crontab' will give you examples for entries.